RISE AGAINST DOMESTIC VIOLENCE SA

 WE DON'T FUNDRAISE

+We remain unfunded to protect the integrity of our work.
 We do not seek sponsorships, grants, or donations at this time.
 Growth is not our goal.
 Impact is.
+No survivor or volunteer is expected to contribute financially.
+What is expected is respect, accountability, and alignment with our mission.

 SURVIVOR ACCESS AND INTAKE REQUIREMENTS